 Joachim von Ribbentrop: The Foreign Minister.
 He acted as an ambassador to London before the war, intending to steer them towards opposing the Soviet Union rather than scrutinizing German territorial disputes.
 Lots of Brits were outraged when he gave the Nazi salute to George VI.
 Because Ribbentrop was ambassador to Britain, the news media of the time tended to portray him as one of the major faces of Nazi Germany (as opposed to one of the generals in Germany no one had ever heard of, who were actively building up the Nazi state).
 In reality, Ribbentrop was little more than a mouthpiece for Hitler, and incredibly unskilled as a diplomat.
 Every notable person who ever worked with Ribbentrop - from the Allies, the Nazi command staff, even his own subordinates - each gave the same description of Ribbentrop with alarming consistency: pompous, conceitednote the "von" in Ribbentrop's name is a "noble particle", supposedly indicating membership of an aristocratic family.
-In fact, Ribbentrop had added the "von" by himself; he had no "noble" relatives whatsoever.
-It's just possible he did this because in Europe of that time, diplomats were usually expected to be aristocrats, but the more obvious explanation was that the man was a galloping snob, erratic, and surprisingly dumb.
+Ribbentrop had himself adopted by an aunt at age 35 to ad the "Von" to his name, which amounted to Loophole Abuse, erratic, and surprisingly dumb.
 When The BBC interviewed surviving diplomats from the era for their program The Nazis: A Warning from History, without exception, every single interviewee expressed a passionate and undiminished-by-the-years loathing of him.

 The Nuremberg trials were also when whatever previous assumptions the Allies had about Ribbentrop's intelligence wore off.
 One oft-quoted exchange was when the prosecution accused Ribbentrop that he had aggressively threatened Czechoslovakia during the Munich Agreement, which he flatly denied.
 The prosecutor asked what further pressure he could possibly have put on the head of a country beyond threatening to march in the German army in overwhelming strength, and bomb their capital with the Luftwaffe.
 Ribbentrop's actual reply was "war, for instance".
 The prosecution was so baffled by Ribbentrop's overall stupidity that they openly questioned his subordinates how such an obviously unqualified man was made a high official, to which they explained that he was little more than a rubber stamp for foreign policy Hitler himself actually drafted.
 Ironically, according to an army psychologist present at Nuremberg, his IQ was 129 - one point higher than Speer's.